mplesser/azcam/docs/docs/index.md

 # Home

-AzCam is a software environment for the acquisition and analysis of image data from scientific imaging cameras.
-It is intended to be extensively customized for specific hardware and observational needs.
+AzCam is a software framework for the acquisition and analysis of image data from scientific imaging cameras.
+It is intended to be customized for specific hardware and observational needs.
 It is is not appropriate for consumer-level cameras and is not intended to have a common API across all possible acquisition and analysis environments.

+## Extension Packages
 AzCam *extension packages* define additional resources which extend AzCam's functionality.
 In general some of these packages must be installed to create a useful configuration.
 Examples include:

   * [azcam-arc](https://github.com/mplesser/azcam-arc) to add support for ARC camera controllers